INFORMATION NOTICE PURSUANT TO ART.7 OF ITALIAN LEGISLATIVE DECREE 70/2003 AND EUROPEAN REGULATION 679/16 (GDPR)

 The data will be kept for the entire period you are a registered user of the website/courses and, subsequently, to fulfill all legal obligations (max 10 years).

-In addition to the above, the Data Controller would like to inform you that current legislative provisions do not allow classroom and face-to-face lessons.
-For this reason, courses must be delivered via specific online platforms (e.g. Microsoft Teams, Zoom, Blackboard ...) that enable distance learning.
+In addition to the above, the Data Controller wishes to inform you that if specific regulatory provisions prevent the carrying out of classroom and face-to-face training activities, they will be carried out remotely with the aid of specific web platforms (e.g. Microsoft Teams, Zoom, Blackboard ...).
 These platforms are not owned by the Data Controller and may, therefore, have different personal data processing policies.
 We encourage users to review the respective privacy policies and contact the platforms directly with any queries or requirements.

 It is possible that lessons may be recorded and later used for different purposes falling within the legitimate interest of the Data Controller (e.g. publications, promotions, sales, etc.) Course participants will be informed when recording is about to start and are free to decide whether to disable their video camera and microphone to maintain anonymity.
 This anonymity may be lost if the participant asks specific questions or interacts with the teacher.